 How to get to Clam Pass Beach Park

 Park behind the Naples Grande Hotel and you can take the free tram to the beach, which runs every 15 minutes.
-Or, you can walk along the boardwalk.
+Or, you can walk along the boardwalk to get to the Naples beach.
 The park is open from 8 am until sundown.

 Parking fee for non-residents: $8 per vehicle to be paid at the pay station, or at metered parking (credit cards are accepted).